Home / Brain Lab / Brain Age Index / Methodology

 The tool does not measure genetic risk factors such as APOE4 status, which has a substantial effect on dementia risk independent of modifiable factors.
 A 2025 replication of the Lancet model in the Wisconsin Longitudinal Study (5,526 participants, 70 years of data) found that risk factor associations diverged meaningfully by APOE4 carrier status — mid-life diabetes was the primary risk factor among carriers, while mid-life hearing loss was the strongest signal among non-carriers.
 This kind of gene-environment interaction is invisible to our tool.

-The composite score also collapses twelve distinct risk factors into a single number.
+The overall score also collapses twenty-five distinct inputs into a single number.
 This is a compression: a person with mild deficits across many factors may score similarly to a person with severe deficits in two or three.
-The factor-by-factor breakdown displayed alongside the composite is the more actionable output, because it identifies which specific behaviors most warrant attention.
-Treat the composite as a conversation starter and the per-factor view as the working surface.
+This is precisely why version 2.0 reports a six-domain radar, a ranked list of your biggest modifiable levers, and a count of recoverable years alongside the headline figure — the domain profile and the per-factor view are the more actionable outputs.
+Treat the single number as a conversation starter and the domain breakdown as the working surface.

 Finally: a single result is not a diagnosis, a forecast, or a verdict.
 It is a structured way to think about cognitive health behaviors at a particular moment, in light of what the published research currently establishes as modifiable.
 If you have concerns about your cognitive health, please consult a qualified healthcare professional.